mandle420/DCS_Standalone_on_linux/README.md

 - `$LOG`: the game log file `$CONFIG_DIR/Logs/dcs.log`.

 You need
 to add a few "dll overrides" for the game to work.
-As of 2.9.12, both `wbemprox` and `msdmo` need to be overridden.
+As of 2.9.12, `wbemprox` needs to be overridden.
 In lutris, you can do so under "runner options".

 For wine and steam proton, you can do so using the `WINEDLLOVERRIDES` flag https://wiki.winehq.org/Wine_User's_Guide#WINEDLLOVERRIDES.3DDLL_Overrides

 ```
-WINEDLLOVERRIDES='wbemprox=n;msdmo=n'
+WINEDLLOVERRIDES='wbemprox=n'
 ```
 before you move on, you should have an install via lutris that opens the DCS_Updater.exe make sure you have used it to intall the game files at this point and to duplicate the confg